BDC Hamburger Icon

 2. Be flexible.

-Running an office with a tight schedule with no breaks may be a mistake and a factor in making employees miserable.
+Running an office with a tight schedule and few breaks can be a recipe for an unhappy, unmotivated team.

 3. Remember that happiness is contagious.

-Researchers have found that happiness can be slightly increased when smiling occurs.
-The “facial feedback hypothesis” posits that smiling can influence emotions.
-When you are depressed, consider engaging in something that makes you smile.
-Turning the frown upside down could help lighten your mood.
+The “facial feedback hypothesis” suggests that smiling can influence emotions.
+If you’re feeling down, engaging in something that makes you smile can help improve your mood.
+Turning a frown upside down might help lighten the atmosphere for everyone around you.

 4. Promote organization.

-Disorganization exacerbates bad feelings and clutters the mind.
+Disorganization exacerbates negative feelings and clutters the mind.
 It is essential to remain organized to promote a healthy workplace.
 Being disorganized increases stress and decreases productivity, which results in lower employee morale.
-An organized work area promotes a sense of calm and makes it easier to focus.
+Cleaning your office promotes a sense of calm and makes it easier to focus.

 Here are some ways to be more organized: